Miami 2017 (Seen the Lights Go Out on Broadway)

-"Miami 2017 (Seen the Lights Go Out on Broadway)" is a song written and originally recorded by Billy Joel which appeared as the final song on his album Turnstiles in 1976.
+"Miami 2017 (Seen the Lights Go Out on Broadway)" is a song written and originally recorded by Billy Joel which appeared as the final song on his 1976 album Turnstiles.
 Several live performances of the song have been released.
 He has performed this song at a number of benefit concerts, including The Concert for New York City for victims of the September 11 attacks in 2001, as well as on the television program Hurricane Sandy: Coming Together for Hurricane Sandy victims in 2012 and during his set at 12-12-12: The Concert for Sandy Relief.
 Joel has often tweaked the lyrics to the song at his live concerts, particularly at the Live at Shea and Coming Together concerts.
 On New Year's Eve 2016, Joel performed at the BB&T Center in Sunrise, Florida, a city just north of Miami Dade County.
-At midnight, he crooned the traditional Auld Lang Syne and then immediately went into "Miami 2017".
+At midnight, he crooned the traditional "Auld Lang Syne" and then immediately went into "Miami 2017".

 Background and story

-The release of Turnstiles followed Billy Joel's return to his hometown of New York from a brief foray in Los Angeles which resulted in the albums Piano Man and Streetlife Serenade.
-Several of the songs are linked to this transition, including "Say Goodbye to Hollywood" and "New York State of Mind."
+The release of Turnstiles followed Billy Joel's return to his hometown of New York City from a brief foray in Los Angeles which resulted in the albums Piano Man and Streetlife Serenade.
+Several of the songs are linked to this transition, including "Say Goodbye to Hollywood" and "New York State of Mind".

 Joel has described it as a "science fiction song" about an apocalypse occurring in New York as a result of discussions that the city was failing in the 1970s.
-Speaking at the University of Pennsylvania in 2001, Joel explained that he wrote the song while living in Los Angeles in 1975, when New York City was on the verge of default: New York was bordering on bankruptcy, and after asking the Federal Government for help, they were denied assistance; this resulted in the famous headline on the New York Daily News, "Ford to City: Drop Dead".
+Speaking at the University of Pennsylvania in 2001, Joel explained that he wrote the song while living in Los Angeles in 1975, when New York City was on the verge of default: New York was bordering on bankruptcy, and after asking the Federal government for help, they were denied assistance; this resulted in the famous October 1975 headline on the New York Daily News, "Ford to City: Drop Dead".

 Joel stated that people in Los Angeles, including former New Yorkers, were deriding New York for its troubles.
 Joel says he thought, "If New York's going to go down the tubes, I'm going to go back to New York."
 He explains that the song depicts the apocalypse occurring in New York, "the skyline tumbling down, this horrendous conflagration happening in New York City."
-Joel stated that the song is titled "Miami 2017" because many New Yorkers retire to Miami and the narrator is telling his grandchildren in the year 2017 about what he saw in the destruction of New York.
+Joel stated that the song is titled "Miami 2017" because many New Yorkers retire to Miami, and the narrator is telling his grandchildren in the year 2017 about what he saw in the destruction of New York.